 The table below shows approximate charging times the Leaf by type of charging point.
 You'll notice the times for the 50 kWh rapid charge points only reflect an 80% charge—this is because battery charging speeds really slow down beyond an 80% charge.
 Most people use rapid chargers when they're on the road and only take the time to charge to 80% before they start driving again.

 |Nissan Leaf Charging Times||7kW Home "Wallbox" (100% Charge)||Rapid 50 kWh DC Charger (80% Charge)|

 Nissan recommends POD Point and Chargemaster for home wallbox solutions.

 The Nissan Leaf comes with two ports: a standard charging port and a rapid charging port.
 Most of the time, you'll use the standard charging port: on a domestic socket, a wallbox or compatible public fast chargers.
 When you have access to a rapid DC charging station you'll use the rapid charging point, for instance at some motorway charging stations and Nissan dealers.

 The Nissan Leaf accelerates from 0 to 62 mph in 7.9 seconds—a massive improvement over the 11.5 seconds on the previous model.
 While this is still slower than Tesla electric cars, the new Leaf is nearly as quick as the BMW i3 (0 to 60 in 6.9 seconds).
 Max speed is 90 miles an hour.

 In the UK, customers can choose between the Visia, Acenta, N-Connecta or Tekna trim levels.
-Full details can be found in the Nissan Leaf brochure, but we've summarized some of the features in the table below.
+Full details can be found here, but we've summarized some of the features in the table below.
 Each model includes features offered by the model listed above, plus additional features.